pyvec/naucse.python.cz/lessons/beginners-en/files/index.md

 ```

-When you try it, you will find that it the spacing is not how it should be.
+When you try it, you will find that the spacing is not how it should be.
-Are you going to try to explain why this is so?
+Would you like to try to explain why this is so?

 {% filter solution %}
 Each row ends with a newline character (`'\n'`).